Enth/zeppelin-notebooks/README.md

 ![Enth Interpreter Settings](https://raw.githubusercontent.com/Enth/zeppelin-notebooks/master/Enth-Spark-AI%20Installation/images/Interpreter.png)

 Once the edit mode is activated, scroll down until you find the **Dependencies Section**.
-Within the Dependencies Section you will **Artifacts**.
+Within the Dependencies Section you will see **Artifacts**.

 ![Enth Artifact Settings](https://raw.githubusercontent.com/Enth/zeppelin-notebooks/master/Enth-Spark-AI%20Installation/images/Artifact.png)

-As of this writing the current Snapshot is **com.geppetto.pintaillabs:enth-spark-AI:0.70-spark1.6-SNAPSHOT**, add this as the artifact, then select **Save**.
+As of this writing the current Snapshot is **com.geppetto.pintaillabs:enth-spark-AI:0.70-spark1.6-SNAPSHOT**, add this as the **artifact**, then select **Save**.
 You will be asked if you are sure and if you want to restart the Spark Interpreter.
 Select **OK**.

 ### Adding the Snapshot Repository (optional) ###